ReliefApplications/ems-frontend/README.md

 The project is seperated into three sub-projects:
 - back-office, an application accessible to administrators
 - front-office, an application that would depend on the logged user
-- who-shared, a library shared by both other projects
+- who-ems, a library shared by both other projects

 Every change made to the shared library will require a new build of the library, please refer to the commands section to see the command to execute.